philc/vimium/CONTRIBUTING.md

  1. Download [JSCoverage](https://siliconforks.com/jscoverage/download.html) or `brew install jscoverage`
  1. `npm install temp`
- 1. `cake coverage` will generate a coverage report in the form of a JSON file (`jscoverage.json`), which can then be viewed using [jscoverage-report](https://github.com/int3/jscoverage-report).
+ 1. `yarn cake coverage` will generate a coverage report in the form of a JSON file (`jscoverage.json`), which can then be viewed using [jscoverage-report](https://github.com/int3/jscoverage-report).
 See jscoverage-report's [README](https://github.com/int3/jscoverage-report#jscoverage-report) for more details.